Let us send you paid writing opportunities in our free email newsletter:

 • U.S. Catholic publishes topics related to Catholicism and social justice and has been working in this area since 1935.
 They publish a variety of content, including features that range from 2,500 to 3,500 words, essays between 800 and 1,600 words, and opinion pieces that are roughly 1,400 words in length.
 They also have a "Practicing Catholic" column with articles around 1,100 words and "IN PERSON" essays, which are approximately 800 words.
 While the exact payment rates are not specified, U.S. Catholic offers financial compensation for both commissioned and on-spec content.
 For more details, refer to their submission guidelines.

 • TC Jewfolk is an independent Jewish online media hub that engages, informs, and connects the Jewish community in the Twin Cities of Minneapolis and Saint Paul.
 Their submission guidelines say, “Jewish?
 Jew-ish?
 It doesn’t matter, we want you to write for us.
 Topics range from personal Jewish experiences, reviews of Jewish media, your search for the NJB and much more.”
-According to their pitch guide, they pay their writers $50-100 per article.
+According to their pitch guide, they pay writers $50-100 per article.
 To learn more, refer to their submission guidelines.